iluvjava/Maths/Notebook 2.0/AMATH 502/AMATH 502.md

 	* Stability of a center changed when eigenvalue cross the imaginary axis.
 	* A limit cycle is created/destroyed (could be both at different value for the parameter), which can be hard to determined sometimes.
 	* Note: The creation of limit cycles itself could be Global bifurcation, instead of Hopf bifurcation.
-1. Classify Bifurcation points of 2D dynamical systems as saddle-node, **transcritical, supercritical pitchfork, subcritical pitchfork, supercritical Hopf, or subcritical Hoopf.**
+1. Classify Bifurcation points of 2D dynamical systems as saddle-node, **Transcritical, supercritical pitchfork, Subcritical pitchfork, supercritical Hopf, or Subcritical Hopf.**
-	* Pitchfork Bifurcation type and transcritical bifurcation types are consistent with the 1D counter parts.
+	* Pitchfork Bifurcation type and Transcritical bifurcation types are consistent with the 1D counter parts.
 But in the case of a Hopf bifurcation, a
 	* Supercritical bifurcation --> attractive limit cycle.
 	* Subcritical Bifurcation --> unstable limit cycle.
 2. Find the bifurcation point(s) for the types listed above for a given 2D dynamical system